-Sometimes no matter what you do, it seems you cannot stay ahead when it comes to your finances.
+Sometimes no matter what you do, it seems you cannot master your finances.
 Spending can easily get out of control.
 Even if you have a budget.

 Once you have budgeted for your monthly expenses, it may be hard to find even two pennies left over.
 If you are starting to feel a strain when it comes to your budget, it is time to start thinking outside the box.